CCL Tear in the Opposite Leg

 The veterinarian was great, and I really appreciated the time he spent answering my questions and giving me recommendations at the conclusion of the visit.
 He adequately addressed most of the concerns I raised about the different procedures, and was more than happy to have me lead the consultation with my seemingly endless array of information.
 If I wanted to have surgery done, I would definitely take my dog to him, but I just am not “sold” on the idea of having Tucker go through another costly and invasive procedure just to end up with a mediocre result.

-For right now I am just going to watch him and see how he does, and employ a form of not-so-strict CM.
-I am starting him today on Novox once per day, Omega 3 600 mg in the morning and in the evening, continuing his Glucosamine/Chondrointin/MSM supplement, and incorporating some light exercise into his routine to hopefully get some weight off and get his joints moving.
+And so begins a second round of Conservative Management… I am starting him today on Novox once per day, Omega 3 600 mg in the morning and in the evening, continuing his Glucosamine/Chondrointin/MSM supplement, and incorporating some light exercise into his routine to hopefully get some weight off and get his joints moving.
 Wish us luck, and I will be sure to keep you updated on our progress!